 Much of the property in a married household is referred to as "marital property."
 Both spouses have equal ownership of this property before a divorce or legal separation is finalized.
 Marital property includes most all property acquired by either spouse during the marriage and before a legal decree of divorce or separation by a Missouri state court.

 At Lance A. Riddle Law Office, Attorneys at Law, we guide our clients and protect their interests through the process of property division.
-Based in Warrensburg, attorney Kati A. Roach is skilled in representing clients throughout Johnson County and surrounding areas through:
+Based in Warrensburg, attorney Lance A. Riddle is skilled in representing clients throughout Johnson County and surrounding areas through:

 - Division of the marital home and other real property